Available with Location Referencing license.

 To edit the event [event layer] for route [route ID] in version [version], you must lock the event for the routes in the version you are editing.

 If another person has acquired a lock on the event or you have acquired the event lock in another version, you are prompted with an error message providing a list of locks that could not be acquired.
-If the route has been locked by another person, you will not be able to acquire the lock until the route lock is released.
-If you have acquired the route lock in a different version, you will need to edit your events in the version the route lock was acquired, or release the route lock and acquire it in your edit version.
+If the route has been locked by another person, you cannot acquire the lock until the route lock is released.
+If you have acquired the route lock in a different version, you must edit your events in the version the route lock was acquired, or release the route lock and acquire it in your edit version.

 When Event Editor is configured to use Portal for ArcGIS security, the LRS map service must also be secured.
 If the option to share the item with everyone is checked, locks are created as AnonymousWebUser.

 Releasing event locks

-When sharing an enterprise geodatabase environment with multiple persons, you may encounter locks acquired by others who will not be available to release those locks for some time.
+When sharing an enterprise geodatabase environment with multiple persons, you may encounter locks acquired by others who are unavailable to release those locks for some time.
 If the person who has acquired the locks is not available to release them, an administrator can choose to delete the version in which the locks were acquired.
 Once the version is deleted, all locks acquired in that version are released.

 Disabling conflict prevention prompts

 To disable conflict prevention prompts in Event Editor, browse to the Review tab and click the Show Locks button to open the Show Locks table.

 By default, Event Editor is configured to prompt to acquire event locks.
 Check the Do not prompt to acquire event locks check box to disable conflict prevention prompts in Event Editor.
 Once conflict prevention prompts are disabled, available locks are automatically acquired by the person editing an event.
 Disabling conflict prevention prompts does not disable conflict prevention alerts.
-You will continue to be alerted if the event lock cannot be acquired.
+You will be alerted if the event lock cannot be acquired.